October 22, 2025 · 7 min read

 The Loneliness of the Well-Read

-There is a specific kind of loneliness that comes after you have read too much.
-Not the loneliness of having no friends — you may have plenty.
-Not the loneliness of being misunderstood in general — people understand you just fine.
+There is a specific kind of loneliness that comes after you have read too much: not the loneliness of having no friends, since you may have plenty of those, and not the loneliness of being misunderstood in general, since people may understand you well enough in the ordinary sense.
 It is the loneliness of having no one to think with.

-You finish a book and want to talk about it.
-Not the plot — the argument.
-Not whether it was good — whether it was right.
+You finish a book and want to talk about it: not the plot but the argument, not whether it was good but whether it was right.
 You want to push on the ideas, find where they break, ask what they imply.
-But the people around you either haven't read it, don't care, or nod politely while you can see them waiting for the conversation to move on.
+But the people around you either have not read it, or do not particularly care, or nod politely while you can see them waiting for the conversation to move on to something else.

 The distinction matters

-Social loneliness has a well-documented cure: more contact.
-Invite people over.
-Join a club.
-Go to the party.
+Social loneliness has a well-documented cure in more contact: inviting people over, joining a club, going to the party.
 Research consistently shows that the frequency of social interaction is a strong predictor of reported wellbeing, even when the interactions are shallow.

 Intellectual loneliness does not respond to this.
-You can go to a hundred parties and come back feeling more isolated than before, because you have confirmed that none of these people want to spend twenty minutes on why Kuhn's structure of scientific revolutions predicts the current AI transition, or what Foucault would make of algorithmic governance, or whether the longtermist calculus is secretly utilitarian imperialism.
+You can go to a hundred parties and come back feeling more isolated than before, because you have confirmed that none of these people want to spend twenty minutes on why Kuhn's account of scientific revolutions predicts the current AI transition, or what Foucault would make of algorithmic governance, or whether the longtermist calculus is secretly utilitarian imperialism in disguise.

-The problem is not a lack of people.
+The problem is not, in other words, a lack of people.
 It is a lack of the right people.

 How it forms

 Most of us end up in social circles defined by proximity: where we grew up, where we went to school, where we work.
-These are reasonable ways to meet people, but they select on geography and credential, not on how someone's mind actually works.
+These are reasonable ways to meet people, but they select on geography and credential rather than on the way someone's mind actually works.

 Your colleague might have gone to the same university and share your general political leanings and still have no interest in the questions that consume you.
-Your best friend from childhood might be someone you'd trust with anything, and still glaze over when you try to explain why you've been thinking about Girard's mimetic theory for three weeks.
+Your best friend from childhood might be someone you would trust with anything, and still glaze over when you try to explain why you have been thinking about Girard's mimetic theory for three weeks.

-There is no malice in this.
-Minds just point in different directions.
-The problem is that our sorting mechanisms — school, work, neighborhood — don't sort for that.
+There is no malice in this; minds simply point in different directions.
+The problem is that our sorting mechanisms, school, work, neighbourhood, do not sort for that.

 The cost of not having an intellectual peer